The Six Thatchers: Plot

-Mary Watson (Amanda Abbington) gives birth to a daughter, who is named Rosamund Mary.
-John (Martin Freeman) befriends a woman he met on a bus.
-It is hinted to be an affair, but John texts the woman to say that it's over.
+Mary Watson gives birth to a daughter, who is named Rosamund Mary.
+John befriends a woman he met on a bus.
+It is later suggested they have an affair, but John texts the woman to say that it's over.

-Mycroft and Scotland Yard detectives including Greg Lestrade (Rupert Graves) bring Sherlock various cases, hoping it will reveal Moriarty's scheme.
+Mycroft and Scotland Yard detectives including Greg Lestrade bring Sherlock various cases, hoping they will reveal Moriarty's scheme.
 One case involves the son of the Conservative cabinet minister Charlie Welsborough.
-The son is found dead in a car crash, despite having been on a gap year in Tibet.
+The son is found dead in a car crash outside their home, despite having been on a gap year in Tibet.
 Sherlock quickly solves the case, and reveals that the son was hiding in the car, planning to surprise his father, but died from a seizure.
+A week later, a drunk driver crashed into the car.

-Sherlock notes a missing bust of Margaret Thatcher at the victim's home, finding that it was stolen and smashed upon the front porch.
-Lestrade reveals to Sherlock that four other busts made in the series are smashed.
-Hunting the last, Sherlock encounters a culprit.
+Sherlock notes that a bust of Margaret Thatcher at Welsborough's home was missing from its place and finds that it had been stolen and smashed upon the front porch.
+In the following weeks, five other busts made in the series were also smashed.
+In one instance, someone was killed.
+Staking out the location of the last one, Sherlock encounters a culprit.
 They fight, but the culprit escapes.
-In the center of the last bust is a memory stick.
+In the centre of the last bust is a memory stick labelled A.G.R.A., like the one Mary had given to John.

-Questioned by Sherlock, Mary relates her past as a freelance agent on a team called 'A.G.R.A.'.
+Questioned by Sherlock, Mary relates her past as a freelance agent on a team called 'AGRA'.
 Each had a memory stick containing their confidential material, lest anyone be betrayed by another.
-Six years prior, a rescue mission of hostages at the British embassy in Tbilisi went wrong, when a coup d'état (set off by a code word "Ammo") killed everyone except Ajay (Sacha Dhawan) and Mary.
+Six years prior, a rescue mission of hostages held at the British embassy in Tbilisi went wrong when the captors were tipped off and killed everyone on the team except Ajay and Mary.
 Sherlock tries to stop Mary from going after Ajay, but Mary drugs him and escapes.